 Multiple clinical research studies have shown that resistance training has been effective in reducing both visceral fat & belly fat.

-This study showed that older women participating in a 25-week strength training program lost “a significant amount” of both visceral fat & belly fat.
+This study on weightlifting & older women showed that the women participating in a 25-week strength training program lost “a significant amount” of both visceral fat & belly fat.

-And here, older men exercising twice weekly in a progressive resistance program for 16 weeks enjoyed similar results, where
+And a study with older men lifting weights twice weekly in a progressive resistance program for 16 weeks enjoyed similar results, where

 Strength training helps lose weight & fight obesity